2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 What’s next

-Study participants will undergo blood testing to assess genetic differences that might be associated with treatment-related comorbidities.
+Study participants will undergo testing to assess genetic differences that might be associated with treatment-related comorbidities.
 They will receive repeated assessments before, during, and after treatment to monitor their health.
 Identifying genetic predictors of treatment-related comorbidities will enable physicians to personalize care, support proactive preventative interventions, and select treatments that are more effective, less toxic, and improve overall survival.

 Biography